jmp1548/CareDash-Test/README.md

 - run `npm run build:watch` to build to project and watch for changes
 - run `npm run lint:sass` to lint your scss files
 - run `npm start` to spin up a local host node server

+# Test

+Limited resources only allowed for testing on the follow:
+- Tested in modern browsers (Chrome, Safari, and Firefox).
+- Tested on samsung galaxy s7
+- All breakpoints are designed for